cse-labs/res-edge-labs/docs/README.md

 - [Create Namespace(s)](/docs/namespaces.md)
 - [Create Application(s) and Assign to a Namespace](/docs/applications.md)

+## Automation Step

+Once applications, namespaces, and clusters/cluster groups have been defined the automation step will maintain the gitops repo.
+It will do this by:

+- Generating application manifests with template placeholders substituted by values from the application
+- Placing these manifests in the correct GitOps repo location

 The Res-Edge data service will create/maintain the GitOps directory structure for the clusters based on the items created above.

 > **NOTE:** Res-Edge relies on a GitOps tool to synchronize the k8s cluster state to the state described in the GitOps directory structure.